graysoncroom/LockProject/README.md

 ## Example Usage

+Example: Tournament Tree Based with 9 threads
+./mutual 2 9

-Example: we want to choose TAS Based with 10 threads ./mutual 1 10
+Example: Test and Set Based with 10 threads
+./mutual 1 10

+Example: Fetch and Increment with 13 threads
+./mutual 2 13